 Suncadia Resort, Cle Elum

 Sitting on more than 6,000 acres high above the Cle Elum River, Suncadia Resort makes a great base for your winter getaway in the Cascade Mountains.
-The property, which is part of Destination by Hyatt, includes multiple accommodations and is especially magical when blanketed in snow.
+The property, which is part of Hyatt, is especially magical when blanketed in snow.

 Choose from vacation rentals perfect for bigger groups or enjoy gas fireplaces and balconies in your room at The Inn or The Lodge.
 The resort provides plenty of activities for all ages, including an ice-skating rink and easy access to cross-country skiing and snowshoeing trails.